Constitution and Bylaws

 Section 2.
 Purpose.
 It shall be the purpose of this Society to promote excellence in scholarship in the study of sociology, research of social problems, and such other social and intellectual activities as will lead to improvement in the human condition.

 Section 3.
-Dissolution.
-The tax exempt status of this Society shall be maintained by strict adherence to the following procedures:
+Tax-Exempt Status.
+The tax-exempt status of this Society shall be maintained by strict adherence to the following procedures:

 Section 1.
 Life Members.
 Life Members shall be those persons who have been initiated into membership by a chartered chapter of this Society and who have paid the initiation fee for membership.